|Emy Louie, Consulting Services|

 No doubt, I did not blend in via speech, mannerisms, dress and perhaps most importantly race.
 My difference was already a signal to the local population.
 If a dark chocolate skinned man who was originally from American or Britain visited this place, he would blend into the crowd.
 Nobody may notice him.

 In Greater Mexico City, at the bus rapid transit station and on the bus, I had quite a few small verbal interactions – about 20 interactions.
 One time, I was standing at the bus ticket machine.
 A lady came up to me to ask me for change.
-Once I started hesitating, the lady moved on to ask another person for change.
-At the same location, towards the latter part of the Mexico trip, a lady asked me for change and I did give change to her.
+Once I started hesitating, the lady moved on to ask another person for a change.
+At the same location, towards the latter part of the Mexico trip, a lady asked me for change, and I did give change to her.

 In general, fear was a minimal emotion during these experiences.
 As long as I knew what signals to look for, where to go and when to go, things were smooth sailing, even amidst places that could potentially have a lot of crime.
 Crime usually happens during a brief time.
 The rest of the time, it’s business as usual—even for the locals.
-Perhaps we spend a lot of time fearing about the past, fearing about the future, but in the present, fear is minimal, even for everyday life, even in Kingston, Jamaica.
+Perhaps we spend a lot of time fearing about the past, worrying about the future, but in the present, fear is minimal, even for everyday life, even in Kingston, Jamaica.

 Emy Louie is a consultant and the author of "Fast Trains: America's High Speed Future.”
 From 2009-2016, Emy served as the Director of Public Outreach for the US High Speed Rail Association.
 Since 2008, she has taught continuing education classes on design and urban development to architects and engineers.
-In 2007 and 2008, she hosted her own radio show.
+In 2007 and 2008, she hosted her radio show.
 Emy has a Bachelor of Architecture from the University of Hawai’i at Mānoa.
-Ms. Louie, is a “kama’aina/haole” (native/non-native person) adventuring to people, places and things on Oahu, Hawai’i, where kama’aina don’t usually go to--that tourists GO to, and vice versa.
-She lived in Honolulu in the 70's and 80's and visits Honolulu annually since then.
+Ms. Louie is a “kama’aina/haole” (native/non-native person) adventuring to people, places and things on Oahu, Hawai’i, where kama’aina don’t usually go to--that tourists GO to, and vice versa.
+She lived in Honolulu in the 70's and 80's and visited Honolulu annually since then.